Recognition of number sets

 Finally, and as with the other types of data (texts and images), we can build a program with Scratch that uses the built model to recognize new numerical sets that encode new specimens (of iris flowers in this model).

-The creation of number recognition models opens up new possibilities for the design of application programming activities with artificial intelligence, and will help to work on the concepts of data science, big data and even IOT (internet of things), since using sensors We can collect data on different phenomena, classify them, create a model and use it to predict or classify new data collected with those same sensors.
-In this way, we connect Artificial Intelligence activities with educational robotics even more intimately.
-EchidnaSTEM and micro: bit are two boards for educational robotics with which you can design some activity of this type.
-Do you dare to raise any?
+The creation of number recognition models opens up new possibilities for the design of AI application programming activities, and will help to work on the concepts of data science, big data and even IOT (internet of things).
+For, using sensors we can collect data about different phenomena, classify them, create a model and use it to predict or classify new data collected with those same sensors.